Skip to main content

 • breathlessness, chest pain, fainting or coughing up blood – these are symptoms of a pulmonary embolism

-If you develop symptoms of a blood clot, see your GP or go to your nearest emergency department as soon as possible.
+If you develop symptoms of a blood clot, see your GP or contact urgent and emergency care services as soon as possible,

 Who can get a blood clot